-Benefit In-Network Out-of-Network Limitations Surgery and care related to surgery (including operating and recovery rooms) Diameter 1000/ Diam nava 500/ When services are received in a Diagnostic procedures (like endoscopies) and lab and x-rays (not including hi-tech - see below) Plan pays 100% after co-payment based on where service is provided: If in outpatient hospital setting - Plan pays 50% of the allowed amount after the deductible hospital outpatient setting, there is a \$75 co-payment per visit with the exception of chemotherapy and radiation therapy Radiation therapy \$75 co-payment which have one \$75 Chemotherapy If in freestanding surgical facility - \$0 co-payment co-payment per calendar year.
+Benefit In-Network Out-of-Network Limitations Surgery and care related to surgery (including operating and recovery rooms) Plan pays 50% When services are received in a Diagnostic procedures (like endoscopies) and lab and x-rays (not including hi-tech - see below) Plan pays 100% after co-payment based on where service is provided: If in outpatient hospital setting - of the allowed amount after the deductible hospital outpatient setting, there is a \$75 co-payment per visit with the exception of chemotherapy and radiation therapy Radiation therapy \$75 co-payment which have one \$75 Chemotherapy If in freestanding surgical facility - \$0 co-payment co-payment per calendar year.
 Kidney dialysis Not Covered In-network only.
 Physical therapy Not Covered In-network only.
 Limited to 30 visits per calendar year.
-Hi-tech imaging (CAT, MRI, MRA, PET, nuclear imaging) Plan pays 100% after \$100 co-payment Plan pays 50% of the allowed amount after the deductible
+Hi-tech imaging (CAT, MRI, MRA, PET, and nuclear imaging) Plan pays100% after \$100 co-payment Plan pays 50% of the allowed amount after the deductible